FarmBot-Docs/farmbot-software/v13/The-FarmBot-Web-App/sequences/sequence-commands.md

 content="**ENCODERS**, **STALL DETECTION**, or **LIMIT SWITCHES** must be <span class=\"fb-peripheral-on\">ON</span> for FarmBot to automatically find axis lengths."
 %}

-# If
+# If statement

-The <span class="fb-step fb-if-statement">If...</span> command allows FarmBot to check if a condition is true or false and take an action based on the results.
+The <span class="fb-step fb-if-statement">If Statement</span> command allows FarmBot to check if a condition is true or false and take an action based on the results.
 This allows for smarter, condition based farming, and for gracefully handling errors and failures.

 If the condition that FarmBot checks is true, you can instruct FarmBot to execute another sequence or do nothing, in which case FarmBot will continue to the next step in the current sequence.
 If the condition that FarmBot checks is false, you can also instruct FarmBot to execute another sequence or do nothing.